 The squeegee should have a new rubber with sharp edges and no nicks or other damage.
 For basic household window cleaning you could try a size ranging from 12 to 18 inches.
 We have found that the most popular brands among the professionals are Sorbo and Wagtail but for the occasional household clean you don’t need the high end gear.

 The washer or applicator could be of a similar size.
 We use Ettore brand applicators as they hold water well but they are not cheap so if your not cleaning that often then a generic model should do.

 Rags should ideally be lint free for edging but any rag can be used for wiping up excess water from the window sills.
 You can’t go wrong with microfibre rags.

 The Scraper is used for solid debris.
 (We won’t discuss this here but please see our page on Post-Construction Builders Clean for more information).

 Always keep in mind that it is that the washing pad/applicator that cleans the glass.
 The better and more thoroughly you scrub the glass, the easier it is to use the rubber squeegee afterward and the better the result!

 Prepare the window washer/applicator by dipping it into the bucket of water so that it is thoroughly immersed, allowing excess water to drip back into the bucket.

-- Now run 4-5 lines of detergent from one end of the washer to the other end.
+Now run two or three lines of detergent from one end to the other

-- Now work with your fingers, the detergent into the washer until thoroughly dispersed.
+Using your fingers, work the detergent into the washer until thoroughly dispersed.

 How is the Window Squeegee used?